Leninead/proyecto-final-ecommerce/README.md

-# Refactor to our login
+# E-commerce integration practice.

 ## Overview

-This project focuses on providing secure and user-friendly authentication features for users.
-It includes hashing passwords using Bcrypt, integrating Passport for smooth registration and login, and allowing GitHub authentication for enhanced user convenience.
+This project is dedicated to enhancing the security and user experience of our ecommerce platform by implementing robust authentication mechanisms.
+We have implemented password hashing using Bcrypt, integrated Passport for seamless registration and login, and facilitated GitHub authentication for user convenience.
+In addition, we've bolstered security and efficiency through the integration of JSON Web Tokens (JWT), allowing for stateless and secure authentication across the platform.
+This comprehensive approach ensures a safe, efficient, and user-friendly environment for our users during their ecommerce journey.

 ## Hashing Passwords using Bcrypt